sidebar hamburger menu

 KernelCare Enterprise 2.12-5 or higher

-To enable extra patches and apply patch, run:
+To enable extra patches and apply updates, run:

 The ‘extra’ patch will be applied on the next automatic update.